dmitp888/Bootstrap-Portfolio/README.md

 # Bootstrap-Portfolio
-This is the website based on HTML and Bootstrap higlighting my projects and information about me.
+This is a website based on HTML and Bootstrap highlighting my projects and information about me.